-- 1) Personnel authorised in the pit lane working area for tyre changes: - 1 Car Controller with a white armband.
+1) Personnel authorised in the pit lane working area for tyre changes:

+• 1 Car Controller with a white armband.

-• A mechanic with a yellow armband may bring and connect the air hose to the air jacks.
+• A mechanic with a green armband may bring and connect the air hose to the air jacks.
 Once the wheels have been changed, either the hose must be removed in order to bring the car down, or the car may be released via releasing the in-car non-return valve.
 No other systems may be used to bring the car down onto its wheels.
 For cars using a non-return valve, the air hose may be disconnected as soon as this is in place.

-• A maximum of 2 mechanics, clearly identified for the whole procedure wearing yellow armbands (the same two mechanics must carry out the whole operation, having no possibility to swap their armband) are allowed to carry out any operations needed to change the tyres, using only one pneumatic wheel gun or torque wrench.
+• A maximum of 2 mechanics, clearly identified for the whole procedure wearing green armbands (the same two mechanics must carry out the whole operation, having no possibility to swap their armband) are allowed to carry out any operations needed to change the tyres, using only one electric or pneumatic wheel gun or torque wrench.
 These two people may come into the working area and start these operations only once the car has stopped in front of the pit garage, with the engine off.
+Note that electric wheel guns are only authorised for cars which do not need to refuel.